 Display Full Schedules

-Imagine you're someplace new and are trying to decide where to eat.
+One way to do use this trigger is to show a full schedule on your site.
+Imagine you’re some place new and are trying to decide where to eat.
 Two restaurants sit next to each.
-One's full and the other virtually empty.
+One’s full and the other virtually empty.

 Which one do you choose?